Music's Voice in the American Civil Rights Movement

 Yet, there has always been another voice behind the movement.
 A collective voice, if you will, that underscores the fight and the raw emotion felt by the waves of people who have taken a stand for Civil Rights.
 It’s a voice that was woven through the stories that were told and the dreams that were shared; a voice that comforted those who were lost, and that rallied those who were finally found; a voice that brought people together.

-It was the universal voice that pierced through the melodies and lyrics of American popular music and represented the power that music has to make change.
+It was the universal voice that pierced through the melodies and lyrics of American popular music and represented the power that music has to make a change.

 Not being the experts on this topic, we turned to our friends at the Library of Congress, The National Museum of African American History and Culture, The Smithsonian and more to help us learn more about music’s role in the Civil Rights movement and survey a few songs that took center stage in the fight for freedom.

 Library of Congress ― Civil Rights History Project

 The Rev. Martin Luther King Jr. addresses a crowd on a street in Lakeview, New York.
 May 12, 1965.
 Credit: The Associated Press

 The use of music in the Civil Rights Movement was not just happenstance ― it was purposeful and served as a vital form of communication and building community.